First-Line Chemotherapy: Pemetrexed Plus Cisplatin

 ATOMIC-MESO Trial

-Pegargiminase (ADI-PEG20) combined with pemetrexed-cisplatin quadrupled 3-year survival rates versus chemotherapy alone in this phase III trial, representing a potential paradigm shift.
+Pegargiminase (ADI-PEG20) combined with pemetrexed-cisplatin quadrupled 3-year survival rates versus chemotherapy alone in this phase III trial, a potentially important shift in first-line treatment for argininosuccinate synthetase-deficient tumors.

 Biomarker Development